 2. a.
-If Brazil increases ethanol production from 40 barrels a day to 54 barrels a day, what is the opportunity cost of the additional ethanol?
+If Brazil increases ethanol production from 40 barrels per day to 54 barrels per day, what is the opportunity cost of the additional ethanol?

-When Brazil is production efficient and increases its production of ethanol from 40 barrels a day to 54 barrels a day, it must decrease its production of food crops from 3 tonnes a day to 2 tonnes a day.
-The opportunity cost of the additional ethanol is 1 tonne of food a day for the entire 14 barrels of ethanol or 1/14 of a tonne of food per barrel of ethanol.
+When Brazil is production efficient and increases its production of ethanol from 40 barrels per day to 54 barrels per day, it must decrease its production of food crops from 3 tons per day to 2 tons per day.
+The opportunity cost of the additional ethanol is 1 ton of food per day for the entire 14 barrels of ethanol or 1/14 of a ton of food per barrel of ethanol.